 Susan is a nationally recognized immigration lawyer.
 As Chair of Mintz’s Immigration Practice, she works with corporate clients to address their immigration challenges.
 Susan is very active in the American Immigration Lawyers Association (AILA) and has contributed to federal and state immigration regulations.
 She is frequently quoted in the media.
 She is also an editor of Mintz’s Immigration Law blog and has been recognized as a “Top Author” by JD Supra.
-In 2017, Susan helped to lead a Mintz team that worked with the ACLU of Massachusetts and others to obtain a temporary restraining order on President Trump’s travel ban.
+Susan helped to lead a Mintz team that worked with the ACLU of Massachusetts and others to obtain a temporary restraining order on the 2017 Travel Ban.
 Through her pro bono work, she has helped many immigrants obtain asylum.

 Susan is the founder and Chair of the firm’s Immigration Practice, which is composed of 12 attorneys and 18 immigration specialists and assistants who service the immigration needs of Mintz’s existing corporate and individual clients, and of new clients who choose the firm precisely for its knowledge in the field of immigration and nationality law.